What is ICD-10?

 On April 1, 2014, the Protecting Access to Medicare Act of 2014 was signed into law.

-A provision of this legislation delays the adoption of ICD-10 code sets until October 1, 2015.
-Blue Cross Blue Shield of Wyoming has been working through our transition plan since early 2011 and will be ready to accept ICD-10 codes when the decision is made to implement them.
-We will communicate additional information about our transition plan directly to our participating providers at appropriate stages in the process.
+A provision of this legislation delayed the adoption of ICD-10 code sets until October 1, 2015.
+Blue Cross Blue Shield of Wyoming has been working through our transition plan since early 2011 and is ready to accept ICD-10 codes.

 What resources are available to help?